Overly Simple but Addictive - The Blocks Cometh Review

 While simplicity comes off as intuitive design when regarding gameplay, controls, and graphics, it often seems like lack of variety when sound design is taken into account.
 Admittedly, The Blocks Cometh isn’t the kind of game that needs a riveting soundtrack that consists of heavy, impactful music.
 A couple of extra themes would have been highly welcome, though.
 For the record, however, the music in The Blocks Cometh neither helps nor hinders the overall experience.

-The Blocks Cometh Review - Overall Score
+The Blocks Cometh Review - Overall Score (3 out of 5)

 The Blocks Cometh is a simple game with a low barrier to entry.
 The game is accessible so that casual gamers can get a great dose of enjoyment from it, but it also challenges more serious video game players to rack up high scores and attempt to get on the leaderboards.
 Like many other similarly simple games such as Tetris and Pac-Man, The Blocks Cometh is a solid choice for gamers who have a few minutes to spare before they need to head off to school or work.
 That’s why its release as an iPhone game makes it the perfect companion for gamers on the go who spend lots of time at bus stops, in between classes, or waiting for friends.